warren/perdicis-notes/content/Luv Me a Little.md

 [Spotify link](https://open.spotify.com/track/1SFA5zEVOsLhEg7ynbvQFT)

-That song by Illenium.
+That really generic pop EDM song by Illenium.
 It gives me vivid imagery for some reason:
 - Girl stands in the rain on a bridge in a city.
 Low color.
 - 0:43: "Say something different" -- an airplane's trail flashes in color; eyeblink flashback to sitting on a plane with her ex
 - 1:07: Colored ghosts push out of her, overlapping and yelling muted